Tacoma settles police shooting lawsuit for $8 million

-SEATTLE (AP) - The city of Tacoma of Friday agreed to an $8 million settlement for a man who was paralyzed and had his legs amputated after being shot by a police officer during a low-speed car chase in 2011.
+SEATTLE (AP) - The city of Tacoma on Friday agreed to an $8 million settlement for a man who was paralyzed and had his legs amputated after being shot by a police officer during a low-speed car chase in 2011.

 The settlement came two weeks into a federal civil rights trial that was being conducted on Zoom because of COVID-19 precautions.